-When Kim Taylor traveled to Africa nearly five years ago to photograph the opening of a children’s home she would have never guessed it would lead her to starting her own non-profit organization, The Grow Hope Foundation.
-However, while she was there she met a doctor who took her to tour a children’s hospital.
+When Kim Taylor traveled to Uganda, Africa in 2013 to photograph the opening of a children’s home she would have never guessed it would lead her to starting her own non-profit organization, The Grow Hope Foundation.
+However, while she was there she met a doctor, Isaac Lufafa, who took her to tour a children’s hospital.
 She had so many questions - Why so many sick kids?
 How many of them had been there before?
 What is it that creates this cycle?
 And most importantly, what can be done to stop it?
 The simple answer came down to improved sanitation and hygiene.

 Back in Seattle, with the help of Kim’s dad, they registered their non-profit and were granted 501(c)(3) status in 2014.
 That was a good year for a number of reasons for the Grow Hope Foundation.
 With the help of an Indiegogo campaign they funded a well which was drilled at Tusubira Village.
 The water from this well is changing lives in this village.
 Not only is it clean and completely safe for drinking, but the well is easily accessible by roads unlike the previous water source, which was accessed through the jungle.
 Attacks on women and children were common and the results were devastating.
-With the well now in operation this is no longer a concern.
-The peace of mind that that fact must bring to the community is one of the many unexpected bonuses in all of this.
+With the well now in operation this brought much needed safety and peace of mind to the community.

-The Grow Hope Foundation has grown so much in it's first four years.
+The Grow Hope Foundation has grown significantly since we first launched.
 Not only do we offer programs teaching sanitation, hygiene, and nutrition, but we also offer a number of other programs to empower our community.
 We teach skills such as tailoring so that women are able to create an income source and provide for their families.
 We teach business training to community members to help them learn how to make a business plan, and how to budget and save so that they can implement those plans.
 We host groups at Tusubira Village where we teach farming and how to grow produce to feed their families in challenging environments with little water.

 And it is all done with the focus on creating INDEPENDENCE rather than dependence.
 We work to empower and educate in hopes that our community will spread what it has learned to others outside of our area.
 Knowledge is power and we believe that it's the way to change the future of this community.